marco-kretz/dev-setup/README.md

 -   Zed
 -   etc.

 I'm not 100% satisfied yet, but right now **Cursor** offers the best overall experience.
-You are somewhat locked into the editor, which I dislike, so I am still exploring alternatives. **Zed** is very promising—super fast and "zen"—but not quite ready for my daily needs.
+You are somewhat locked into the editor, which I dislike, so I am still exploring alternatives. **Zed** is very promising, super fast and "zen", but not quite ready for my daily needs.
 Maybe I can tweak it to perfection over the holidays. :)

 **CLI Agents vs. Integration**
 CLI agent tools are great but often lack tight editor integration.
-While plugins exist (e.g., for Claude and OpenCode) to show diffs, I found them unreliable—often breaking after terminal restarts. **Zed** has the best concept here with their _Agent Client Protocol_, where the chat lives in the sidebar as if native.
+While plugins exist (e.g., for Claude and OpenCode) to show diffs, I found them unreliable, often breaking after terminal restarts. **Zed** has the best concept here with their _Agent Client Protocol_, where the chat lives in the sidebar as if native.
 It's a cool idea, but it wasn't reliable for me yet.

 Full-blown IDEs like PHPStorm are not my cup of tea.
 I need my editor to be fast.